San Cristobal Galapagos: Snorkelling with Sharks & Sea Lions

 Day 4 – Departure from San Cristobal

-San Cristóbal is likely to be your final stop in the Galápagos.
+San Cristobal is likely to be your final stop in the Galápagos.
 Most trips start in Santa Cruz and finish here.
 Over the last few days, you’ve probably seen more wildlife than ever before.
 With incredible memories, photos and videos, you’ll fly back to the mainland.
+If you’re not ready to leave and want to explore more of the remote Galapagos islands, check out our 5-day Galapagos Cruise.

 Accommodation